-A director shall apply the level of skill and judgement that may reasonably be expected of a person with his or her knowledge and experience.
+A director shall apply the level of skill and judgement that may reasonably be expected of a person with their knowledge and experience.
 Directors with special skill and knowledge are expected to apply that skill and knowledge to matters that come before the Board.

-b) Accountability
+(b) Accountability